jghauser/papis-ask/README.md

 ```bash
 $ papis ask index
 ```

+Note that this can take a long time if you're indexing your whole library.
+Progress is saved after each document, and it's hence possible to interrupt the commmand and continue later.

 You can also index specific documents (note that this will remove documents that *don't* match the query from the index):